Ziqiao-git/ToolGym/docs/GOAL_ORIENTED_AGENT.md

     {
       "query": "What events are in Bodrum?",
-      "goal": "I'm planning a trip and need events, weather, restaurants, hotels.", "reference_tools": [...],
+      "goal": "I'm planning a trip and need events, weather, restaurants, hotels.", "constraints": [
+        "budget under $1000 for the whole trip",
+        "must be family-friendly",
+        "prefer beachfront hotels"
+      ],
+      "reference_tools": [...],
       "goal_category": "trip_planning",
       "complexity": "medium"